MicroBlocksCN/smallvm/README.md

 <pre>pio run</pre>

-To compile the firmware for all platforms, just enter the "smallvm" folder and run:

-To compile and install the VM for a particular board (e.g. the BBC micro:bit), plun in the board and run:
+To compile and install the VM for a particular board (e.g. the BBC micro:bit), plug in the board and run:

 <pre>pio run -e microbit -t upload</pre>